LIS-INFO671-Fall2023/Group4-arizona-postcard/pages/about.md

 The Grand Canyon is considered one of the most iconic and most visited sites in Arizona.
 The historical, cultural, and geographical significance of the Grand Canyon make it a perfect addition to the visual postcard of historic Arizona.
 Digital resources from this collection include images of the Grand Canyon, sounds of wildlife, and a map.

 Many outposts, camps, and forts were built to protect settlers and communities from outlaws and Indigenous communities.
 One example of this is the Fort Defiance collection.
-Fort Defiance is in Apache County near the New Mexicoborder.
+Fort Defiance is in Apache County near the New Mexico border.
 Digital resources for this collection include images of the Fort.

+## Metadata